Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Extracting nucleon charges

-The key issue is whether the $N(1)\pi(-1)$ state, which contributes to the axial form factors at the lowest $Q^2$ and whose effect grows as $\bm q \to 0$ as discussed in Sec.~\ref{sec:AFF}, also contributes at the few percent level to the forward matrix element.
-We will return to this issue in Sec.~\ref{sec:CCFVcharges} where we compare these estimates to a second set of values of $g_A$ obtained from extrapolating $G_A(Q^2)$ to $Q^2=0$ using the dipole, Pad\'e and $z$-expansion fits defined in Sec.~\ref{sec:AFFFinalFits}.
+The key issue to settle is whether the $N(1)\pi(-1)$ state, which is seen to contribute to the axial form factors at the lowest $Q^2$ and whose effect grows as $Q^2 \to 0$, also contributes at the approximately $5\%$ level to the forward matrix element as indicated by the data.
+We discuss this issue further in Sec.~\ref{sec:AFF}, and in Sec.~\ref{sec:CCFVcharges} where we compare these estimates of $g_A$ to the second set of values obtained by extrapolating $G_A(Q^2)$ to $Q^2=0$ using the dipole, Pad\'e and $z$-expansion fits defined in Sec.~\ref{sec:AFFFinalFits}.